Lingggao/Microsoft-Insider-Program/README.md

 ## Self Introduction

 I'm very into the corporate culture and technologies of Microsoft, and I've been committed to enabling more comfortable experiences for the users of Microsoft products.
-In terms of "promoting the rapid development of Windows and other Microsoft products", I've made the following contributions:
+In terms of "promoting the rapid development of Windows and other Microsoft products," I've made the following contributions:

 1. More than **470** feedbacks about Microsoft Windows and Edge were submitted, earning me over **5000** affirmative votes.

-2. By acting as a Microsoft Community Independent Advisor, I've provided technical support to more than **6700** users of Microsoft products, with a total of more than **13,000** replies and a customer satisfaction of more than **95%**.
+2. By acting as a Microsoft Community Independent Advisor, I've provided technical support to more than **6700** users of Microsoft products, with a total of more than **13,000** replies and customer satisfaction of more than **95%**.

-3. I volunteered to translate the update notifications of Windows Insider Preview versions into Chinese, before posting them on Microsoft Community and some famous social platforms (such as Zhihu, Weibo and more) of China for tens of thousands of Windows Insiders in China to read.
+3. I volunteered to translate the update notifications of Windows Insider Preview versions into Chinese before posting them on Microsoft Community and some popular social platforms (such as Zhihu, Weibo, and more) of China for tens of thousands of Windows Insiders in China to read.
 Ever since the release of Build 18890, I've translated **dozens** of English update notifications of Windows Insider Preview versions into Chinese.

 Looking into 2020, I'd continue to make further contributions to the development of Microsoft products.
-I believe that with the constant efforts of Microsoft fans and everyone else, there would be a day for Microsoft to live up to its lofty mission of **"Empower every person and organization on the planet to achieve more"**.
+I believe that with the constant efforts of Microsoft fans and everyone else, there would be a day for Microsoft to live up to its lofty mission of **"Empower every person and organization on the planet to achieve more."**

 Thanks for your support!
 **Ling Gao**